cacaudomal/Condiono2-5/README.md

 ### Example Code

 **tudo_final :** example of how to calculate the conductivity for a given dataset using the codes libraries.
 Just change the following variables to the appro-priate file names : namefileiri, filenamemsise2, resIGRF.
-The output files always have the same name and may overwrite themselves if not renamed ou taken from the program file.
+The output files always have the same name and may overwrite themselves if not renamed ou taken from the program directory.

 **teste_perfisdecond :** example of how to plot conductivity profiles from calculated values.